-So, to uncover the true secrets that come with that journey I met with Sarah McVittie- co-founder of Dressipi, a London based fashion technology start up that offers women a truly tailored shopping
+So, to uncover the true secrets that come with that journey we met with Sarah McVittie- Co-Founder of Dressipi, a London based fashion technology start up that offers women a truly tailored shopping

 A serial entrepreneur, Sarah built her first business (Texperts) inspired by her first job working as an analyst at an investment bank.
 Texperts sold in 2008 to its largest competitor (kgb), but after moving to New York to work for the acquiring company, Sarah quickly realised she missed the excitement that came from building her own business.
 She resigned and came back to the UK to start Dressipi in 2009 with business partner Donna North.